As of March 13, 2014

 The Governance, Compensation and Nominating Committee shall have the following duties and responsibilities in addition to any others that may be assigned by the Board from time to time:

-- Annually evaluate and report to the Board on the performance and effectiveness of the Board to assist the directors in fulfilling their responsibilities in a manner that serves the interests of the Company’s shareholders;
+- Annually evaluate and report to the Board on the performance and effectiveness of the Board and management to assist the directors in fulfilling their responsibilities in a manner that serves the interests of the Company’s shareholders;

-- Before recommending an incumbent, replacement, or additional director, review his or her qualifications, including capability, availability to serve, independence, conflicts of interest, and other relevant factors;
+- Before recommending an incumbent, replacement, or additional director, review his or her qualifications, including capability, availability to serve, independence, conflicts of interest and other relevant factors;

 - Review and approve corporate goals and objectives relevant to the CEO’s compensation and evaluate the CEO’s performance relative to those goals and objectives and set the CEO’s compensation annually;